Scandinavia trip planning: which country should you go to?

 Book your Sweden trip

-Depending on when you are visiting, you should definitely book your trip well in advance in the high season.
-Accommodation is easily booked on Booking.com and go here to check the best rental car options.
+Depending on when you are visiting, you should definitely book your trip well in advance in the high season, which runs from mid June until mid August, as well as over the Christmas and Easter Holidays.

 Travel in Finland

 Finland is a destination that I prefer to visit in the winter.
-It is the best destination within Europe to go on dog sledding adventure in the winter, view the Northern Lights and immerse yourself in a total ‘winter wonderland’.
-I have now visited Finland four times (summer, autumn, winter) and although I like forests, I did not find the Finnish landscape very varied for a summer trip.
-After a few days of driving through forests and past lakes I’d seen enough.
+It’s the best destination within Europe to go on dog sledding adventure in the winter, view the Northern Lights and immerse yourself in a total ‘winter wonderland’.
+I have now visited Finland five times (summer, autumn, winter) and although I like forests, their landscape does not offer the variety that I’m looking for in the summer.

 Finland highlights